danforthcenter/plantcv/docs/index.md

 The documentation defaults to the `latest` version of PlantCV which is the latest commit in the `master` code branch.
-Documentation for all major releases from v1.1 on are also available.
+Documentation for all releases from v1.1 on are also available via the standard ReadTheDocs popup/pulldown menu.

 [Return to the PlantCV homepage](http://plantcv.danforthcenter.org)